jjallaire/openai-evals-api/README.md

 ## OpenAI Evals API

 This repository explores defining and running custom [OpenAI Evals](https://github.com/openai/evals).
-The goal is to see how flexible the `evals` package is for use as a general platform / API for evaluations (decoupled from the built in evaluations and command line utilities provided by the `evals` package).
+The goal is to see how flexible the `evals` package is for use as a general platform for new evaluations (decoupled from the built in evaluations, configuration database, and CLI provided by the `evals` package).

 For purposes of experimentation we implement the `arithmetic` custom eval (based on the documentation in [Custom Evals](https://github.com/openai/evals/blob/main/docs/custom-eval.md)).
+We then run this eval using the standard `oaieval` CLI tool.
+Finally, we run the eval entirely from a Python script (`runeval.py`) that makes use of the requisite `evals` Python APIs rather than involing the CLI.

 ### Setup